shirleyzhu233/PyTorch-MAML/README.md

 python train.py --config=configs/convnet4/mini-imagenet/train_reproduce.yaml --gpu=0,1
 ```

-Add '-efficient' to enable gradient checkpointing.
-This aggresively saves GPU memory while slightly increases running time.
+Add `-efficient` to enable gradient checkpointing.
+This aggressively saves GPU memory while slightly increases running time.
 ```
 python train.py --config=configs/convnet4/mini-imagenet/train_reproduce.yaml --efficient
 ```

-Use '-tag' to customize the name of the directory where the checkpoints and log files are saved.
+Use `-tag` to customize the name of the directory where the checkpoints and log files are saved.

 ### 2. Testing MAML
 Here is how one would test MAML for 5-way-1-shot classification on mini-ImageNet to reproduce the result in the original paper.
 Please confirm the loading path first.